-To create your own anchor, copy and paste the following HTML into the area of the content you want the user to land on.
-Note that you will have to use the Text editing mode, since Visual mode does not allow you to add or modify HTML code.
+To create your own anchor tag, copy and paste the following HTML into the area of the content you want the user to land on.
+Note that you will have to use the Text editing mode since the Visual mode does not allow you to add or modify HTML code.

 <span id="your-ID-here" class="anchor"></span>

 Afterwards, replace the text between the double quotation marks after the “id” parameter with your own anchor label/ID.
 Please note to connect all spaces with a dash (-) between the double quotation marks.
 Click on Update or Publish to save your changes.